9. WELCOME NEW PLAYERS | Artificial Intelligences

 Use Local Knowledge: Private Machine Learning

-We start from today’s technology world containing centralized giants.
-Their resources and economies of scale let them do the required large-scale data collection for building evermore powerful AI.
-But today’s AI systems mainly perform services to satisfy a particular demand in bounded time with bounded resources.7 As we develop more sophisticated AIs, they may continue as separate specialized systems applying ML to different problems.
-Decentralized systems may have a competitive edge in solving specialized problems.8 They incentivize contributions from those closest to local knowledge instead of hunting for it top-down.
-By incentivizing mining, Bitcoin became the system with the most computing power in the world.9 To compensate for power centralization, we can reward specialists for cooperating toward larger problem-solving.
+We start from today’s technological world containing centralized giants.
+Their resources and economies of scale let them do the required large-scale data collection for building ever more powerful AI.
+But today’s AI systems mainly perform services to satisfy a particular demand in bounded time with bounded resources.
+As we develop more sophisticated AIs, it is at least possible that they continue as separate specialized systems applying ML to different problems.

 Imagine Alice can encrypt her neural network and first send it to Bob with a public key so he can train it on his data.
 Upon receiving the network back, Alice decrypts and re-encrypts it.
 She then sends it to Carol with a different key to use it on her data.
 Alice shares the computed result while retaining control over her algorithm’s IP.
 Bob and Carol can benefit from the result while controlling their own data.